chrplr/PCBS/docs/stimulus-creation.rst

       Kanizsa square

-Exercice (**): Inspiring yourself from the code in :download:`square.py <../visual-illusions/square.py>` and   :download:`circle.py <../visual-illusions/circle.py>`, create a script which displays the (top right) Kanisza square.
+Exercice (**): Inspiring yourself from the code in :download:`square.py <../visual-illusions/square.py>` and   :download:`circle.py <../visual-illusions/circle.py>`, create a script which displays the (right) Kanisza square .

-  A possible solution can be checked out in :download:`kanizsa-square.py <../visual-illusions/kanizsa-square.py>`
+  A possible solution is proposed in :download:`kanizsa-square.py <../visual-illusions/kanizsa-square.py>`

 Herman grid